Quantum advantage and stability to errors in analogue quantum simulators: Quantum advantage with noisy quantum simulators

-\item {\bf Power-law Convergence:} $n = {\rm poly}(1/\varepsilon)$. \end{itemize} The first case is expected to hold for gapped models.
-In fact, under the local topological quantum order condition \cite{bravyi2010topological, cirac2013robustness, michalakis2013stability}, one can easily show that this is the case.
-The second case is expected to hold for critical (gapless) models.
-For instance, for the Gaussian fermionic Hamiltonians analyzed in the previous section this is the case, under very general conditions for the Fermi surface.
+\item \textbf{Power-Law Convergence}, Eq.~\ref{Othermlim} holds for $n = \Omega({\rm poly}(\varepsilon^{-1}))$. \end{itemize} The first case is expected to hold for gapped models, and can be rigorously established for models satisfying local topological quantum order condition \cite{bravyi2010topological, cirac2013robustness, michalakis2013stability}.
+Additionally, for gapped models, Logarithmic Convergence is expected to be tight since we can easily construct examples of spatially local gapped Hamiltonians (such as the AKLT model \cite{affleck2004rigorous}), for which a system-size of at least $\Omega(\log^d(\varepsilon^{-1}))$ is needed to approximate the thermodynamic limit of a local observable to a precision $\varepsilon$ (see appendix \ref{app:lower_bound_gs}, proposition \ref{prop:lower_bound_gapped}).
+Power-Law Convergence is expected to hold for critical (gapless) models --- for instance, this is the case for the Gaussian fermionic Hamiltonians analyzed in the previous section, under very general conditions for the Fermi surface.
+Similar to the situation with dynamics, currently available classical algorithms with rigorous guarantees to compute a ground state observable use either exact diagonalization or a Krylov subspace method on the finite-size Hamiltonian approximating the thermodynamic limit.
+Thus, for models satisfying the Logarithmic Convergence condition, a classical computer would require time $\exp(\Omega(\log^d(\varepsilon^{-1})))$ in the worst case.
+Instead, for models satisfying the Power-Law Convergence condition, a classical computer is expected to require time $\exp(\Omega(\text{poly}(\varepsilon^{-1})))$.